yumuzi234/e8vm/why.md

 understandings by *human* programmers (before AI's can read and write programs).
 In the long run, code comprehensibility dominates all.

-To achieve high comprehensibility, E8VM project:
+To achieve high comprehensibility, Small VM project:

 - Uses simple programming languages with only a small set of language features.